typedb/typedb-docs/09-schema/00-overview.md

 centrality, using

 ## Statement properties
-abstract, via, as, id, type, isa, isa!, sub, sub!, key, has, plays, relates, datatype, regex, when, then
+abstract, as, id, type, isa, isa!, sub, sub!, key, has, plays, relates, value, regex, when, then

 ## Operators
 or, not, like